Automated Trustworthiness Oracle Generation for Machine Learning Text Classifiers: Evaluation

-We adopt a naive approach, named \textbf{Naive}, which is based on model confidence.
+We adopt a naive approach, named \textbf{Naive}, which assesses trustworthiness based on model confidence.
 Naive considers a prediction untrustworthy if its confidence is lower than a threshold $\theta$\textsubscript{\textit{conf}}.
-For an ablation study, we use a TOKI's variant, called \textbf{TOKI (–K.I)}, which directly measures the relatedness between decision-contributing words and class names without identifying keywords.
+For ablation studies, we use a TOKI's variant, called \textbf{TOKI (–K.I)}, which directly measures the relatedness between decision-contributing words and class names without identifying keywords~\cite{Cho:2024:TOWER}.
+We also compare TOKI-guided attack method with \textbf{A2T}~\cite{Yoo:2021:TowardsImprovingAdversarialTrainingofNLPModels}, a SOTA adversarial attack method that has been validated to be strong and effective~\cite{Zhou:2024:EvaluatingtheValidityofWordLevelAdversarialAttackswithLargeLanguageModels}.